 She had a typical freshmen schedule at Wayne State: math, English comp, world history.
 College was harder than she thought, and she wasn't used to big lecture-hall classes with a couple hundred students.

-Uqdah says that trying to balance school, a part-time job, money and life all on her own became overwhelming.
-So she dropped out after two semesters — already more than $15,000 in debt — and took a second job as a meat slicer at a Detroit market.
+Uqdah says that trying to balance school and a part-time job and money and life all on her own became overwhelming.
+So she dropped out after two semesters – already more than $15,000 in debt — and took a second job as a meat slicer at a Detroit market.

 Help From The State